tidymodels/recipes/tests/testthat/_snaps/harmonic.md

     Condition
       Error in `step_harmonic()`:
       Caused by error in `bake()`:
-      ! variable must have at least one non-NA value
+      !
+Variable must have at least one non-NA value.

 # harmonic character in term